Triangle

 This module is run over 6 days in the Autumn Semester.
 You will develop advanced clinical reasoning, diagnostic testing and test interpretation skills.
 This is designed to facilitate decision making, triage and communication skills essential for all first contact practitioners.

-Assessment is a 20 minute presentation + questions (10 mins)
+Assessment is a presentation and questions.

 This module is run over 6 days in Spring Semester.
 You will develop the knowledge, skills and critical aptitude to apply evidence based rehabilitation for people with a range of musculoskeletal pain conditions.